ValveSoftware/GameNetworkingSockets/README.md

 GameNetworkingSockets is a basic transport layer for games.
 The features are:

-* Connection-oriented API (like TCP)
+* Connection-oriented API (like TCP).
-* ... but message-oriented (like UDP), not stream-oriented.
+* Message-oriented (like UDP), not stream-oriented.
-* Supports both reliable and unreliable message types
+* Supports both reliable and unreliable message types.
 * Messages can be larger than underlying MTU.
 The protocol performs fragmentation, reassembly, and retransmission for reliable messages.
 * An [ack model](src/steamnetworkingsockets/clientlib/SNP_WIRE_FORMAT.md)